SystemSpace/Compendium/compendium.rst

 Can humans be banned from LFE?
   Humans cannot be banned.

   Racism works a lot differently in LFE.
+There's still racism, but not in the large places (like Ghakuwent'sji), because there's so many races there people stopped caring.

   Here's an unfinished (I need to make it more busy, it's still too empty, for one there's no people, no guardlines and no traffic) drawing of Sjiyantan-ko, a suburb of Kyansjita.